CooLguNxDD/CMPT_371_Project/README.md

 # Card Jujitzu Fire for CMPT_371 Project

+# Socket programming:

+The Project is implemented in python, which used socket as TCP server-client application.

 # Game description:

 The game selected was a heavily modified version of the mini game "Card Jujitzu Fire" from the 2005 online multiplayer game Club Penguin.